Jump to HeaderJump to Main ContentJump to Footer

 Human Biology (2025)

 When I discuss the link between art and nature, I think they build off each other.
 Artists can draw inspiration from nature and can be inspired by the varying forms, colors, and themes present.
 Art in a natural environment brings accessibility to an audience and strengthens community ties.
-An outdoor setting can offer areas for reflection, rest, and self-analysis, all of which enhance one’s well-being.
+An outdoor setting can offer areas for reflection, rest, and self-analysis, all of which enhance one’s wellbeing.
 I chose to write a poem about the botanical gardens providing solace because I believe the peace of nature can bring comfort in the face of chaos.
-The gardens are a tranquil sanctuary offering comfort, renewal, and serenity, which can promote an awareness within ourselves and remind us of what we hold dear.
-We can mold awesome experiences that can lift our spirits, strengthen our environmental connection, and motivate us to action.
+The gardens are a tranquil sanctuary offering comfort, renewal and serenity, which can promote an awareness within ourselves and remind us of what we hold dear.
+We can mold awesome experiences that can lift our spirits, strengthen our environmental connection and motivate us to action.

 In Light of our Roots